TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         As mentioned earlier, it is up to the administrator to know which pool the system will actually boot.
 Unlike install, this command will always attempt to install a corresponding boot image as well.

+	The -r flag will refresh a bootable pool's MBR and/or ESP.
+This is especially useful on mirror or raidz pools that have new devices attached.

         Some pools can only be bootable from an older BIOS system, while other can also be bootable from UEFI systems.
 The `bootable`